Jerry-Shen0527/Jerry-Shen0527.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
-  courses:
     # - course: PhD student in Computer Science
     #   institution: The University of Hong Kong
     #   year: 2024 -

-    - course: Ph.D. in Electrical and Electronic Engineering
+  - area: Ph.D. in Electrical and Electronic Engineering
     institution: The Uniersity of Hong Kong
     year: 2024 -

-    - course: M.S. in Applied Mathematics
+  - area: M.S. in Applied Mathematics
     institution: University of Science and Technology of China
     year: 2024

-    - course: B.S. in Physics, B.E. in Computer Science (Dual)
+  - area: B.S. in Physics, B.E. in Computer Science (Dual)
     institution: University of Science and Technology of China
     year: 2021

 # # Skills
 # # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons